SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

        * **validUntil** (string [date-time]).
 Ending time this indicator is valid.
 If not set, the indicator never expires.
 Timestamp in UTC in RFC3339 format.
 For example, `2024-03-21T12:00:00.000Z`.
        * **confidence** (integer [ 1 ..
 100 ]).
 Confidence that the creator has in the correctness of their data, where 100 is highest.
 For example, `75`.
        * **threatType** (string).
 Type of indicator (as [defined by indicator_type in STIX 2.1](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_cvhfwe3t9vuo)).
 For example, `indicator`.
+       * **actors** (string list) is an optional attribute.
+An identified threat actor such as an individual, organization, or group.
+For example, `actor1,actor2`.
+This attribute is frequently used in the s_CrowdStrike source.

 ### STIX 2.1 JSON format